AlexTereschenko/lvlUp-homework4/README.md

 # Homework4
 Few homework training tasks on js

-see resolts in console at https://alextereschenko.github.io/lvlUp-homework4/
+see results in console at https://alextereschenko.github.io/lvlUp-homework4/